-Kicked out of scouting for disciplinary issues, Dr. Brian H. Williams still recovered and became the first person in his family to attend college.
-He graduated from the United States Air Force Academy with a Bachelor of Science in Aeronautical Engineering.
+Dr. Brian H. Williams is a first-generation college graduate, having earned his Bachelor of Science in Aeronautical Engineering from the United States Air Force Academy.
 As an Air Force officer, he directed classified research programs before transitioning to the University of South Florida Morsani College of Medicine in Tampa, FL.

 Dr. Williams completed a residency in general surgery at Harvard Medical School and a fellowship in trauma surgery and surgical critical care at Emory University School of Medicine.
 Continuing his career in academic medicine, he served as an Associate Professor of Surgery at the University of Texas Southwestern Medical Center and a staff trauma surgeon at Parkland Hospital in Dallas, TX where he mentored medical students, residents, and fellows.